oplS17projects/redesigned-doodle/README.md

 ### Statement

-We are going to replicate the examples given inside the turtle-examples library.
-We will prompt the user to choose what they want and with the bress of a button it would be created and they can choose if they would like to save it as a file.
+We  replicated the examples given inside the turtle-examples library.
+We prompt the user to choose what they want and with the press of a button creates the example and they can choose if they would like to save it as a file.
 It is interesting because it would give a deeper understanding of the turtles and GUI library.
 Personally I find it interesting because I enjoyed playing around with the library.
 I hope to learn how this library works.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.

 Be explicit about the techiques from the class that you will use.
 For example:

-- Will you use data abstraction?
-How?

 Replicating the Sierpinski triangle function and Koch snowflake function both use recursive calls.

-[//]:<>(- Will you use map/filter/reduce?
-How?
-[//]:<>(- Will you use object-orientation?
-How?)
-[//]:<>(- Will you use functional approaches to processing your data?
-How?)
-[//]:<>(- Will you use state-modification approaches?
-How?
-If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-[//]:<>(- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?)
-[//]:<>(- Will you use lazy evaluation approaches?)

 ### Deliverable and Demonstration

-At the end of the project sequence we should be able to do all that the examples libary does and more.
+At the end of the project sequence we are able to do all that the examples libary does and more.

-Our project will just be a series of functions that should be able to be run from any instance of racket.
+Our project is just a series of functions that should be able to be run from any instance of racket.